neelkamalabi/hackathon25/README.md

 1. Update feature engineering in `src/features/engineering.py`
 2. Configure new features in `config.yaml`
 3. Update preprocessing pipeline if needed

-## 📞 Support

-For issues or questions:
-1. Check the logs in `logs/app.log`
-2. Verify configuration in `config/config.yaml`
-3. Ensure all dependencies are installed correctly

 ## 🏆 Results